floraison/flor/doc/procedures/noret.md

 # noret

-executes its children, but doesn't alter the received f.ret
+Executes its children, but doesn't alter the received f.ret

 ```
 sequence